niess/calzone/docs/source/geometry.rst

    The daughter volumes are included directly with the volume properties.
 They are identified by their `CamelCase` syntax.

-.. topic:: Materials definitions.
+.. topic:: Materials and meshes definitions.

-   Materials can be defined together with the volume properties, should this be required.
-It should be noted, however, that materials exist on a global level within `Geant4`_, regardless of their definition scope (see the `Materials definition`_ section for further information).
+   Materials and meshes can be defined together with the volume properties, should this be required.
+It should be noted, however, that they exist on a global level, regardless of their definition scope (see the `Materials
+   <Materials definition_>`_ and `Meshes <Meshes definition_>`_ definition
+   sections for further information).

 Roles